greg7mdp/parallel-hashmap/README.md

 ### Peak memory usage: the solution

 Suddenly, it hit me.
 I had a solution.
-I would create a hash table that internally is made of an array of 16 hash tables.
-When inserting or looking up an item, the index of the internal hash table would be decided by the hash of the value to insert.
-For example, if for a given `size_t hashval`, the index for the internal table could be:
+I would create a hash table that internally is made of an array of 16 hash tables (the submaps).
+When inserting or looking up an item, the index of the target submap would be decided by the hash of the value to insert.
+For example, if for a given `size_t hashval`, the index for the inner submap would be computed with:

-`subtable_index = (hashval ^ (hashval >> 4)) & 0xF;`
+`submap_index = (hashval ^ (hashval >> 4)) & 0xF;`

 providing an index between 0 and 15.